Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces

+The main problem here is to compute the relevant determinant line bundles as Real holomorphic line bundles on $\Pic^0(C)$, in terms of the geometric theta divisor.

-In section 2 we apply Grothendieck's formalism \cite{G} of equivariant sheaf cohomology to identify the set of isomorphism classes of $\iota$-Real line bundles on a space with involution $(X,\iota)$ with the cohomology group $H^1_{\Z_2}(X,\underline{S}^1(1))$.
-We obtain a fundamental short exact sequence for this cohomology group, which will allow us to compute it explicitly in several important cases.
-The section continues with an interesting result which allows one to identify the isomorphism classes of $\iota$-Real line bundles on a compact manifold $M$ with involution, with the connected components of the fixed point locus of the induced involution on the moduli spaces of Yang-Mills connections on $M$.
-This result has an important complex geometric version in which the Yang-Mills moduli space is replaced by the Picard group.
+In section 2 we apply Grothendieck's formalism \cite{G} of equivariant sheaf cohomology to identify the set of isomorphism classes of Real line bundles on a Real topological space $(X,\iota)$ with the cohomology group $H^1_{\Z_2}(X,\underline{S}^1(1))$.
+We obtain a fundamental short exact sequence for this cohomology group, which will allow us to compute it explicitly in several important cases, namely for a Klein surface and a Real torus.
+The section continues with an interesting general result which identifies the isomorphism classes of Real line bundles on a compact Real Riemannian manifold $(X,\iota)$ with the connected components of the fixed point locus of the induced involution on the moduli spaces of Yang-Mills connections on $X$.
+This result has a complex geometric version in which the Yang-Mills moduli space is replaced by the Picard group.